wtsanshou/Coding/Mathematics/ComputationalFeometry/AnalyticGeometry/LC413ArithmeticSlices.md

 Added number  :     0      1        2       3       4       5   ...
 ```

-Therefore, the number of arithmetics slices of a consecutive elements is sum of the `Added number`.
+Therefore, the number of arithmetics slices of a consecutive elements is the sum of the `Added number`.
 So we can use the <a href="https://en.wikipedia.org/wiki/Triangular_number">Triangular Number</a>

 ![Triangular Number](Images/TriangularNumber.tiff)